 The 2021 Tour de France route

 The 2021 Tour de France then makes it’s way across the centre of the country with some classic long flat days in the summer sun before heading into the Alps.

 Upon leaving the Alps they head to Provence and Mont Ventoux on stage 11, but not for the usual summit finish, instead, the riders will tackle the climb from two sides before finishing at the bottom in Malaucène.

 After that, the race goes over to the Pyrenees and a brief dip into Andorra before another individual time trial on stage 20.

 The race will then take to its traditional finish in Paris along the Champs-Élysées.

-The standard classifications and jerseys will once again feature: yellow jersey for the overall classification, polka-dots for the mountains classification, green for the points classification and white for the best young rider classification.
+The standard classifications and jerseys will once again feature the yellow jersey for the overall classification, polka-dots for the mountains classification, green for the points classification and white for the best young rider classification.

 A combativity prize will be awarded to the most aggressive rider each day, while a super-combativity prize will be awarded to a rider at the end of the Tour.

-Bonus seconds will once again be distributed on the finish line with 10, six and three seconds available to each of the first three across the line on each stage.
+Bonus seconds will once again be distributed on the finish line with 10, six and four seconds available to each of the first three across the line on each stage.